Applications will open in late-September for the following Summer term.

 **Post-priority applicants will be reviewed on a rolling basis until the regular deadline

-The trip is led by a team of faculty members from across the University of Arkansas, with the faculty coordinator being Professor Amy Farmer, from the Walton College of Business economics department.
+The trip is led by a team of faculty members from across the University of Arkansas, with the faculty coordinator being Finance Instructor Nelson G. Driver, from the Walton College of Business Finance Department.

 Program Duration: 1 week on-campus + 3 weeks in-country

 Transcript Issued By: University of Arkansas